k3karthic/S3Sync/README.txt

 s3sync
 ```

-> s3sync creates a sample configuration directory in your home folder if it does'nt exist
+> s3sync creates a sample configuration directory in your home folder if it doesn't exist

 ## Configuration